-Applications are evaluated according to the "Review Criteria" for their category.
+Applications are evaluated according to the "Review Criteria" above.

-The Council makes recommendations to the Chairman of the National Endowment for the Arts.
+The Council makes recommendations to the NEA Chairman.

 See the "Application Calendar" for information on when we expect to announce grant awards and rejections, and the earliest dates by which projects may begin.